A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

 The approximate solution can be computed explicitly and is the sum of an interior term and of boundary layer terms. \end{theorem} \begin{remark} \begin{itemize} \item In fact, in view of \cref{prop:sol-high-order-simplified}, we could prove a stronger result.
 Indeed, it is also possible to prove the validity of a high order approximate solution, with an arbitrarily small remainder.

 \item We will give more details on the structure of the approximate solution in Section \ref{sec:heuristique}.
 Let us merely announce a couple of features: the main order term $u^0$ is geostrophic, i.e. $u^0= (\nabla_h^\bot p^0, 0) $ for some stream function $p^0$.
+However, unlike the unstratified case, the stream function $p^0$ is here 3D, which means that the velocity does depend on the vertical coordinate, and is not constrained by the isobaths.
 It consists of an interior term and a ``Munk'' boundary layer term, and it satisfies $u^0_{|\p \Om}=0$.
 The second term in the expansion, however, is not geostrophic.
 It is also the sum of an interior term and a ``Munk'' boundary layer term, and it is responsible for the detachment that is visible in the right part of \cref{fig:illustration}.

-Note that the Ekman layer part is absent both from $u^0$ and from $u^1$.
+We will see that the Ekman layer part is absent both from $u^0$, which is expected, and from $u^1$, which is less expected.

 \item In fact, when proving \cref{thm:stab-periodic}, we will obtain an error estimate in $L^1_t H^1(\Om)$.
 However, because of the presence of Ekman boundary layer terms, the size of $\| \p_z u^k\|_{L^2}$ for $k\geq 2$ is potentially very large, see \cref{lem:approx-high-order}.
 Hence we state our result in the space $H^1_{x,y}L^2_{t,z}$, in which the higher order terms are indeed negligible. \end{itemize}